Golden Triangle (Southeast Asia): 1990s

+Present day drug trafficking

+Poppy cultivation in the country decreased more than 80 percent from 1998 to 2006 following an eradication campaign in the Golden Triangle.
+Officials with the United Nations Office of Drugs and Crime have confirmed that opium poppy farming has decreased since 2014, as synthetic drug production has expanded.
 The Golden Triangle is now one of the world's leading areas for the production of synthetic drugs and particularly methamphetamine as production has scaled up of Yaba tablets and crystalline methamphetamine, including for export to Australia, New Zealand, and across East and Southeast Asia.
 With respect to the accelerating synthetic drug production in the region, and specifically in Shan State, Myanmar, Sam Gor, also known as "The Company", is understood to be one of the main international crime syndicates responsible for this shift.
 Made up of members of five different triads and understood to be headed by Tse Chi Lop, a Canadian gangster born in Guangzhou, China, the Cantonese Chinese syndicate is primarily involved in drug trafficking, potentially earning up to $8 billion per year.
 Sam Gor is alleged to control 40% of the Asia-Pacific methamphetamine market, while also trafficking heroin and ketamine.
 The organization is active in a variety of countries in addition to Myanmar, including Thailand, Lao PDR, New Zealand, Australia, Japan, China and Taiwan.

 The Chinese Muslim Panthay are the same ethnic group as the Muslims among the Chinese Chin Haw.
-Both are descendants of Chinese Hui Muslim immigrants from Yunnan province in China.
-They often work with each other in the Golden Triangle Drug Trade.
-Both Chinese Muslim and non-Muslim Jeen Haw and Panthay are known to be members of Triad secret societies, working with other Chinese groups in Thailand like the TeoChiew and Hakka and the 14K Triad.
-They engaged in the heroin trade.
-Ma Hseuh-fu, from Yunnan province, was one of the most prominent Jeen Haw heroin drug lords.

 A Panthay from Burma, Ma Zhengwen, assisted the Han Chinese drug lord Khun Sa in selling his heroin in north Thailand.
 The Panthay monopolized opium trafficking in Burma.
 They also created secret drug routes to reach the international market with contacts to smuggle drugs from Burma via south China.